benjamin-s-hobbs/reading-notes/401readings/401-Read03-CyberRiskAnalysis.md

 3. Availability: Provide timely and reliable access to resources

+### Risk Management Lifecycle

+* Identify
+  * Categorize
+* Assess
+  * Analysis
+    * Quantatative
+      1. Asset Value (AV) - How much is the asset worth?
+      2. Exposure Factor (EF) - What percentage of Asset Value is lost?
+      3. Single Loss Expectancy (SLE) - What does it cost if happens once?

+              SLE = AV x EF
+      4. Annual Rate of Occurence (ARO) - How often this will happen per year?
+      5. Annualized Loss Expectancy (ALE) - What it cost per year if we do nothing?

+              ALE = SLE x ARO
+      6. Total Cost of Ownership (TCO) is the mitigation cost: upfront + ongoing cost

+    * Qualitative

+* Mitigate
+* Monitor, Report, & Document

 ## Questions for Understanding

 1. Consider a bank ATM that allows users to access bank account balances.
 What measures can the ATM incorporate to cover the principles of the CIA triad?